luaveco/trial-elastic/README.md

 **Note**
-*This ELK-compose was built on the original repo from Anthony Lapenna.
+*This ELK-compose was built on the original repo from Anthony Lapenna:* https://github.com/deviantony/docker-elk
-Here is the original repo link:* https://github.com/deviantony/docker-elk